MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/right-sizing-initial-deployment.md

 ms.service: o365-proplus-itpro
 ms.localizationpriority: medium
 ms.collection: Tier3
-description: "Best practices from the field: Right-sizing your initial deployment of Microsoft 365 Apps." ms.date: 04/06/2023
+description: "Right-sizing your initial deployment of Microsoft 365 Apps." ms.date: 02/28/2024
 ---

-# Best practices from the field: Right-sizing your initial deployment of Microsoft 365 Apps
+# Right-sizing your initial deployment of Microsoft 365 Apps

 > [!NOTE]
-> This article was written by Microsoft experts in the field who work with enterprise customers to deploy Microsoft Office.
+> Authored by the Microsoft 365 Apps Rangers, this article outlines common practices observed across customer implementations.
+We advise assessing the relevance of this guidance for your organization and adapting the approach as necessary.

 When you plan a Microsoft 365 Apps deployment using Configuration Manager in a multi-language enterprise environment, you might face the following challenge: To prevent overloading your corporate internet connections, you  want to include as many source files for different languages as possible in the on-premises deployment package.
 But including many languages increases the on-premises LAN/WAN traffic, because all distribution points and managed clients will download the whole package, regardless of what they actually need.